zimejin/Arcade-Game-Udacity-FE-Nano-degree-Project/README.md

 * You control the player character with the arrow keys and can move up, down, left or right

 * Player must move across the board while avoiding enemy bugs

-* The players position resets if it touches the enemy bug.

-* Player has 5 Lives.

-* Player must get key while avoiding bugs.

-* character position resets every time a key is found.
-There are 10 keys which spawn randomly.

-* You must get all Keys to Finish the Game.
-Have Fun Playing.

 ![Image](https://github.com/zimejin/Arcade-Game-Udacity-FE-Nano-degree-Project/blob/master/screenshot.png?raw=true)